WAREHOUSE MARKET

 After a thorough assessment, a financial comparison of all bids received is important.
 It is important to compare not only the rent and possible incentives, but also to take into account and estimate the cost of preparing the premises to an appropriate condition, which is ultimately one of the decisive factors in the financial planning and comparison.
 We are happy to handle this for you.
 In addition to the financial comparison, a subjective non-financial comparison can also be made.
 Here you will capitalise on the time spent on personal viewings and weigh up the advantages and disadvantages of each space.

-9. Negotiation of the Basic Terms of the Lease
+9. Negotiation of the Head of Terms

 10. Choose the best spaces and sign HoTs